rgehrsitz/rex/docs/baselines/rex-m8.5/README.md

 budget.
 Default deployments would reject that dense event at 256 actions.
 The evaluator checks output count.
 The coordinator checks two rounds and drains and checks publications after every event; drain/copy cost is included, and retained publication memory is bounded.
+Each coordinator/store is reused across
+iterations: after the first event, outputs already exist.
+This measures steady-state reprocessing, not cold-start event cost; v4 still emits every matching write.
 Chain IDs are fixed because this is non-durable memory processing, with no identity generation/deduplication cost.

 Median ns/op from [raw measurements](benchmarks.txt):